July 2019 Update: Accident victim receives $1.8 million dollar injury settlement weeks before trial.

 Lawsuit filed against Quigg Brothers construction for serious dump truck accident that seriously injured a daycare worker and three foster children.
-Trial date scheduled for late July 2019.
+Trial date scheduled for Summer 2019.
 Click to accident scene photos or court filings.

 Injury attorney Chris Davis of Davis Law Group has filed a civil lawsuit in King County Superior Court (18 2 07722 2 SEA) on behalf of a family that was in a serious injury crash in Centralia involving a construction company dump truck.